Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 # ![Banner Frequently Asked Questions](https://github.com/user-attachments/assets/b491a1d0-15e0-4a4a-a0c3-1f99cebb5bdf)

 - **Afterburner - Do I still use Special K for an NVIDIA graphics card if I am using RTSS alongside Afterburner?**
-	- No!
-Visit the [performance guide](https://performance.moddinglinked.com/falloutnv.html#DXVK), click the `Nvidia` drop down menu, and follow steps 2-8.
+	- No. Visit the [performance guide](https://performance.moddinglinked.com/falloutnv.html#DXVK), click the `Nvidia` drop down menu, and follow steps 2-8.
 Please note that these steps will need to be repeated for every graphics card driver update, why is why Special K is the preferred FPS limiter.
 - **Altering Uranium Fever - Can I alter mods in Uranium Fever?**
 	- Altered lists will not be supported.
 There is however a support channel for altered lists, this support channel is not official and is only there for users to help, we will not support modified lists.
 - **Black Screen - I have a black screen on game launch.
 How do I fix it?**
 	- This is likely due to the combination of Special K and GeForce overlay.
 Follow the instructions to disable the overlay included in the Special K section above.
 	- We do not support alterations of the list.
 - **Clean Install - Do I need a clean install of Fallout: New Vegas and Fallout 3 in order to install Uranium Fever?**
-	- No!
-Uranium Fever is entirely self-contained and separate from your normal Fallout installations!
+	- No. Uranium Fever is entirely self-contained and separate from your normal Fallout installations!
 - **Crashing - My game is crashing, what can I do to fix it?**
 	- Post your crashlog (found in the `Uranium Fever > [NoDelete] Stock New Vegas > Crash Logs` folder) in the Uranium Fever Support channel on Discord (link provided above).
 	- If you have modified the list, please ask in the modified Uranium Fever support channel, remember, by altering Uranium Fever you void official support.